Rachel Fuller Brown: Later years

 In 1951, the Department of Health and Laboratories promoted Brown to associate biochemist.
 Brown and Hazen, in continuing their research, discovered two additional antibiotics—phalmycin and capacidin.
 The two continued to work closely together in making additional minor contributions to the field of bacteriology until their retirement.

-Brown died on January 14, 1980, at the age of 81 in Albany, New York.
+Brown died on January 14, 1980, aged 81, in Albany, New York.

 Awards and recognition

 Royalties for nystatin totaled $13.4 million.
-As Brown and Hazen did not want any of the money for themselves, the philanthropic Research Corporation used half for grants to further scientific research and the other half to support what became known as the Brown-Hazen Fund.
+Brown and Hazen chose to donate the money to the Research Corporation, which had helped them obtain the patent.
+The Research Corporation used half for grants to further scientific research and the other half to support what became known as the Brown-Hazen Fund.

 Both Brown and Hazen received many awards for their collaborative work, the first major prize being the Squibb Award in Chemotherapy in 1955.
-Brown was also elected fellow of the New York Academy of Sciences in 1957.
+Brown was also elected a fellow of the New York Academy of Sciences in 1957.
 On Brown’s retirement in 1968, she received the Distinguished Service Award of the New York Department of Health.
 In 1972, she was also given the Rhoda Benham Award of the Medical Mycological Society of the Americas.
 Brown and Hazen were the first women ever to receive, in 1975, the American Institute of Chemists’ Chemical Pioneer Award.

-Brown was inducted into the National Inventors Hall of Fame in 1994.
+Brown and Hazan were inducted into the National Inventors Hall of Fame in 1994, the second and third women members, after Gertrude Belle Elion.

 Philanthropy

-Brown was a member of St. Peter’s Episcopal Church since she first arrived in Albany.
+Brown was a member of St. Peter’s Episcopal Church since from her arrival in Albany.
 There she met Dorothy Wakerley, a woman who became her lifelong friend and companion.
 They shared a house, and like many other unmarried women during their time, they cared for an extended family over the years.
-They lived with Brown’s grandmother, mother, and various nieces as well as nephews.
+They lived with Brown’s grandmother, mother, and various nieces and nephews.
 Brown also invited a succession of visiting women scientists from China.
 Brown continued her active community life in retirement, becoming the first female vestry, or administrative member, of her Episcopalian church.
-She also taught Sunday school for many years.
+She also taught at Sunday school for many years.

-Between 1957 and 1978, the Brown-Hazen Fund supported training and research in biomedical sciences and encouraged women to take up careers in science.
-For several years the fund was the largest single source of nonfederal funds for medical mycology in the United States.
+Between 1957 and 1978, the Research Corporation's Brown-Hazen Fund supported training and research in biomedical sciences and encouraged women to take up careers in science.
+For several years the fund was the largest single source of non-federal funds for medical mycology in the United States.

 For over fifty years, Brown was also an active member of the American Association of University Women, strongly supporting the participation of women in science.

-By her death, Brown had not only paid back Henriette Dexter, the wealthy woman who made it possible for her to attend college, but possibly more important, the money she earned from royalties allowed her to create new funds for scientific research and scholarships to provide other scientists with the same opportunities.
+By the time of her death, Brown had not only paid back Henriette Dexter, the who made it possible for her to attend college, but, the money she earned from royalties allowed her to create new funds for scientific research and scholarships to provide other scientists with the same opportunities.

-In a statement published in the Chemist the month of her death, Brown said she hoped for a future of “equal opportunities and accomplishments for all scientists regardless of sex.”
+In a statement published in The Chemist the month of her death, Brown said she hoped for a future of "equal opportunities and accomplishments for all scientists regardless of sex."